 Runkus is a Jamaican singer, deejay, MC, songwriter and producer, and one of the island’s most sought-after young talents.
-Blending the cultural gravitas of reggae and dancehall with the wordplay of hip-hop, his music is global in its perspective yet unmistakably Jamaican at its root.
-Now aligned with Delicious Vinyl Island, the new Caribbean music imprint from iconic hip-hop label Delicious Vinyl, Runkus is set to reveal the fullness of his artistry with the upcoming album,
+Blending the cultural gravitas of reggae and dancehall with the energy of trap and the intricate wordplay of classic hip-hop, his music is global in its perspective yet unmistakably Jamaican at its root.
+With the backing of Delicious Vinyl Island, the new Caribbean music imprint from iconic hip-hop label Delicious Vinyl, Runkus is set to reveal the fullness of his artistry with the upcoming album,

 “When my mom was pregnant with me, I would give her a lot of trouble and a lady who lived nearby would rub my mom’s belly and say ‘runkus,’” the singer recalls.
 “I think she was trying to say ruckus.
 But here I am today: Runkus.”

-Beyond his own recordings, Runkus has contributed to works by some of Jamaican reggae’s top names, in a diverse set of capacities: Writer, producer, featured artist, recording engineer.
+Beyond his own recordings, Runkus has contributed to works by some of reggae’s top names, in a diverse set of capacities; writer, producer, featured artist, recording engineer.
 His songwriting credits include “Truths & Rights” from Protoje’s Grammy-nominated